-To truly appreciate the epic work that is TERRA SPIRITUS … with a darker shade of pale 1993–98 currently on display at GOMA, you must immerse yourself within the mediative space and absorb this expansive installation which reaches almost 40 metres in length.
+To truly appreciate the epic work that is TERRA SPIRITUS … with a darker shade of pale 1993–98, you must immerse yourself within the mediative space and absorb this expansive installation which reaches almost 40 metres in length.

 This work has been described as Bea Maddock’s ‘Magnum Opus’1, indeed it is the accumulation of not only years of dedication producing the actual editioned suite of 5, but a career of refining her practice.
-This exhibition holds those formative works and also the filming undertaken during the creation of TERRA SPIRITUS … with a darker shade of pale 1993–98.
+The exhibition at GOMA in 2014 profiled those formative works and also the filming undertaken during the creation of TERRA SPIRITUS … with a darker shade of pale 1993–98.

 This installation has the ability to transport you mentally to the rugged coastline of Tasmania, where you will find yourself enveloped by an ochre sea within a chorus of European and Indigenous voices as they recite place names of the panoramic shoreline.
 TERRA SPIRITUS … with a darker shade of pale 1993–98 charts the coastline of Tasmania as seen from the sea.
 The artist had originally intended to produce this work by surveying the coast from a boat and then circumnavigating the island, but this proved impractical so she devised a method of using pre-existing topographical maps.